Contosta/vernal-windows/README.md

 # vernal-windows
-This repository includes the algorithms used to identify the various thresholds that mark the onset of spring within weather, snow, terrestrial, and aquatic systems.
-The full vernal window is defined as the span between the earliest to the latest threshold date.
-Developed as part of the research under the New Hampshire ESPCoR Ecosystems and Society grant.
-See companion paper by Contasta et al 2016.
+This repository includes algorithms used to identify thresholds that occur during the vernal window,  which is a period that describes the end of of winter and the start of the growing season.
+The vernal window starts when air temperatures rise above zero degrees celcius and ends when forests leaf out and pastures, croplands, and lawns green up.
+A series of dramatic transitions occurs within this window as the system crosses rapid thermodynamic and biogeochemical thresholds that drive energy, water, solute, and carbon flows.
+Contosta et al. (2016) describe the sequence of thresholds that occur within the vernal window, lags between thresholds, and shifts in the timing of these lags given climate change.
+This work was supported by the New Hampshire EPSCoR Ecosystem and Society Project (NSF-EPS 1101245).

 Files in this repository: